 Join us for an intensive training focused on understanding and building relationships between the forensic pathologist, homicide investigator, and prosecutor in successfully investigating and prosecuting child homicide cases.
 Learn autopsy protocols, forensic essentials, and the criticality of determining the cause and manner of death.
 Understand the unique aspects of investigating a child homicide including interviewing and interrogation, suspect pool development and the role and importance of the prosecutor in gaining appropriate convictions.

 Learn how to utilize the evidence to support the proper conclusion in cases involving the death of a child.
-Gather best practices and tips for the investigation of unexplained child deaths.
-Discuss possible causes of death and the various investigative steps from first responders to evidence collection, witness and suspect interviews, and medical examination to support prosecution.
+Discuss possible causes of death and gain best practices and tips including various investigative steps for first responders to evidence collection, witness and suspect interviews, and medical examination, and legal issues for prosecution.

 Examine victim, system and societal perceptions which may pose barriers to a full and complete disclosure of abuse and exploitation.
 Learn interview models and uncover the circumstances where these models are most effective.
 Practice and apply interview and corroboration techniques by working through an interactive case study.

 Join other child-serving professionals to create a plan of action for preventing child sexual abuse of youth in your care.
 Learn the signs and symptoms of child sexual abuse, mandated reporter and stakeholder responsibilities.
 Identify strengths and weaknesses of current prevention practices, and develop an action plan for your organization.